hyamynl619/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 ## You

 What do you care about?
+-Animals

 What do you know about?
+-Hip Dysplaysia in dogs are due to genetics and are more known in larger breeds.

 What decisions do you face?
+-costs for hip dysplasia is too expensive which result in more dogs being put down.

 ## Seven templates